Nexus-SIT/.github/profile/README.md

 ## ⚡ About Nexus

-Nexus is the core technical club under the **SSOSC** ecosystem at Srinivas Institute of Technology, Mangalore.
+Nexus is the core technical club at Srinivas Institute of Technology, Mangalore.
 We are not just a club; we are a community of builders, shippers, and open-source enthusiasts.

 We exist to bridge the gap between academic theory and industry-grade engineering.
 If you are here to build, break things, and fix them faster, you are in the right place.